 Below $300 - $400

-While you can get a decent mattress within the $400 price range, you have to understand that this type of bed isn’t for everyone.
+While you can get a decent mattress within the $300 to $400 price range, you have to understand that this type of bed isn’t for everyone.
 Although you are going to find plenty of choices, the quality, as well as durability can be questionable.

 Products under $400 are mostly made of foam, with a couple of hybrids; however, the quality isn’t that promising.
 But, if you are looking for a temporary solution and you don’t want to spend a lot of money, then this category might satisfy your needs.

 For instance, maybe you found yourself in a short-term lease, or you need a solution for a college apartment – in that case, spending a lot of money is pointless.

 There are some pretty nice deals in the under $800 category, but you still need to make a proper selection and sacrifice a couple of luxury features.
 At this price point, you are limited mostly to all-foam beds, though there are a few hybrids worthy of your attention.

 However, you can’t expect to purchase premium materials and have durability.
 For example, an innerspring you find under $500 won’t maintain the same spring and support system as the years go by.
 The same rule applies to foam since low-density foams degrade fast.

 Another thing to consider when buying an affordable solution is the level of support it will provide you.
 To put it simply, low-density foam tends to produce less support, but for some sleepers, this isn’t a deal-breaker.

 People who prefer a sinking in sensation might actually find this beneficial unless they don’t develop back pain and achiness.
 On the other hand, stomach, back, and combo sleepers shouldn’t skimp on support.